HCI Is the Bottleneck

 Yet, even if we discount existing flaws with models, there’s still a huge gap between model capabilities and systems that are effective in practice.
 I argue this gap is caused primarily by HCI problems and not model capabilities, and the gap will only continue to increase as model capabilities improve.

-Is this gap due to failings of HCI?
+Is this gap due solely to limitations of our understanding of interface design?
 Not entirely.
 I think it’s also due to the mental model of AI that persists despite growing problems with integrating AI solutions.

 AI is typically thought of in the following way: